 A full spectrum of exercise opportunities including swimming, diving, weight lifting, and track are available on campus for the use of IU School of Medicine students, residents, fellows, faculty and staff.

 On Campus Facilities

-- Daly Center Workout Room: Available for free to all medical students, this small but convenient workout facility is located next to the lockers in the student lounge and includes private showers in the bathrooms.
+- Daly Center Workout Room: Available to all medical students, this small but convenient workout facility is located next to the lockers in the student lounge and includes private showers in the bathrooms.

-For runners, a very popular trail is the canal downtown.
+- For runners: A very popular trail is the canal downtown.
 This pedestrian-only path follows the scenic waterway through downtown Indianapolis and is a hot spot for rollerbladers, joggers, walkers (with and without dogs)—and ducks.
 End to end, this trail is 1.5 miles.
 Other running locations include the Eagle Creek Park trails, Northwest Way Park, White River Greenway, Whitewater State Park, the Monon Trail, Butler University Campus, and the outdoor track at the Natatorium.

-The most popular biking trail is the Monon, which stretches through the city from 10th St. near 65/70 all the way up to Carmel (a good 15 miles or so).
+- For cyclists: The most popular biking trail is the Monon, which stretches through the city from 10th St. near 65/70 all the way up to Carmel (a good 15 miles or so).
 A paved bike trail that follows the White River Greenway and passes through Riverside Park is also a great option.